TBragg88/only_pans_project/README.md

 While full AI features are planned for future releases, OnlyPans is designed with AI-readiness in mind:

 -   **Planned Features:**
     -   AI-powered recipe recommendations based on user preferences and dietary needs
     -   Smart ingredient substitutions for allergies and restrictions
-    - Natural language search for recipes ("quick vegan dinner")
 -   **Current Status:**
     -   Framework and database structure support future AI modules
     -   Initial groundwork for personalized suggestions and smart search

 ## 🧪 Testing (Quality Assurance Kitchen)

 We take testing as seriously as food safety!
 Here's our comprehensive testing approach: